 Water is the main object of admiration in this tour.
 It is part of the vastness of the lake and it shows off in a waterfall caused by a fracture in a basaltic rock area.

+Bayo Hill functions as a ski resort during the winter and reaching its top is a good excuse year round to have a look at Lake Nahuel Huapi.
+We took Route 66, which would deposit us at the base of the ski resort.
+Some observation decks caught our attention, so we parked our car to investigate.
+There were three of them and the view of the big water body running from West to East was similar but from different points of view.
 “Have you brought your cameras?”, a foreign tourist asked with an accent.
 He had just taken a thousand shots.
 He was astonished by the view.
 And he was right to be: each of those wooden boards featured the view of a portion of water, forest and vastness that justified the expression “the South does exist too”.